-Challenge number Detail of challenge 1 Narrowing the attainment gap in maths and writing in KS1 2 Narrowing the attainment gap in maths and writing in KS2 3 Attainment gap in children achieving greater depth 4 Narrowing the attainment gap in the phonics check in KS1 5 Attendance and punctuality for disadvantaged pupils is not yet in line with national standards 6 Some home learning environments lack support for pupils' communication and literacy skills 7 Some pupils have limited life experiences 8 Pupils may not have acquired the necessary thinking skills to process and organise information 9 Barriers to learning which may be related to SEND (Special Educational Needs and Disabilities) or SEMH (Social Emotional Mental Health).
-10 Some pupils are not emotionally ready to access learning.
-They can struggle to find strategies to work through emotions 11 Some families may struggle to finance wider school opportunities that support understanding in different subject areas
+Challenge number Detail of challenge 1 Narrowing the attainment gap in maths 2 Attendance and punctuality for disadvantaged pupils is not yet in line with national standards 3 Some home learning environments lack support for pupils' early communication and literacy skills 4 Narrow the attainment gap in reading in Y3 5 Barriers to learning which may be related to SEND (Special Educational Needs and Disabilities) or SEMH (Social Emotional Mental Health).
+6 Some pupils are not emotionally ready to access learning.
+They can struggle to find strategies to work through emotions.
+7 Some pupils have limited life experiences and some families may struggle to finance wider school opportunities that support understanding in different subject areas